shwezhu/shwezhu.github.io/content/post/golang/practice/003-gptbot.md

 session.Values["username"] = "Jack"
 ```

 The first problem I came across is that, you can save `int`, `bool`, `string` and other basic value into `session.Values[]` directly, but when you try to assign other type value, custom object, array to `session.Values["xxx"]` for example, you have to encode the value before assignment, so that `gorilla/session can` save data to Redis and read correctly for later request .
-Otherwise, you cannot get the value corrctly, I mean, after you **restart your server**, you cannot get the session stored in the Redis, **the `IsNew` will be always `true`,** this is because the encoing things,
+Otherwise, you cannot get the value corrctly, I mean, after you **restart your server**, you cannot get the session stored in the Redis, **the `IsNew` will be always `true`,** this is because the encoing issues,

 I want to save a slice into session, which is chat history, so I have to encode it before assign it to `session.Values["messages"]`, I'll choose `encoding/json` here, you can choose other encoding tech, `encoding/gob `for example,